shatadruCK/salesforce-devops-demo/README.md

 # **Key Features**

 **Efficient Project Setup:**
-This boilerplate provides a streamlined process for setting up your SFDX project, ensuring rapid deployment and configuration.
+It provides a streamlined process for setting up your SFDX project, ensuring rapid deployment and configuration.

 **CI/CD Integration:**
 Enjoy seamless integration of CI/CD processes into your SFDX project.
-This includes automated builds, testing, and deployment pipelines, facilitating a smooth and reliable development workflow.
+This includes automated builds, unit testing, and deployment pipelines, facilitating a smooth and reliable development workflow.

 **Salesforce Metadata Changes Deployment:**
 Easily deploy changes to Salesforce metadata, including Apex classes, custom fields, objects, profiles, and permissions, using the CI/CD process.
 This ensures timely and consistent deployment of Salesforce configurations.